Deployment Policy Boxes¶

 Give Access to the Policy¶

 Once you set up the policy, give team workspaces and individuals access to cloud resources for their box deployments.
-Click Share in the deployment policy box to give view, edit, or owner access.
+Click on the pencil of the Collaborators in the Overwiew tab of the deployment policy box, search the users and give them view, edit, or owner access.

-- View.
+- Can View.
 Consume the policy to deploy boxes.

 Control Box Deployments with Admin Boxes¶